IS YOUR FAMILY FIGHTING OVER A WILL OR A TRUST?

 CONTRACT TO MAKE A WILL: IS IT ENFORCEABLE IN NJ?

 Frequently, people make promises they never keep.
-Some of these promises relate to wills and trusts, such as when a parent verbally promises to leave all or a portion of their estate to a child upon their death.
+Some of these promises relate to wills and trusts, such as when a parent verbally promises to leave all or a portion of their estate to a child upon their death in consideration of caring for them in their old age.
 When a promise isn’t fulfilled, sometimes it is possible in NJ to enforce what the courts call a “Contract to Make a Will.”
+(See my example below).

 As a general rule, agreements to make a bequest of property after death must be in writing.
 If they are not in writing, such agreements are unenforceable.
 There is, however, one exception to this rule and that is where the person to whom the promise was made changed his or her position in reliance of the promise and suffered a detriment as a result when the promise was not fulfilled.